nxck2005/learningrust/README.md

-should just make this private
+should just make this private, i learn rust here